amosdisabatino/MLOps_project/README.md

 The overall accuracy is just below 0.70, a result partly influenced by the lower recall (0.54) of the "neutral" class.
 This behaviour is consistent with the difficulty, typical in sentiment analysis models, of accurately distinguishing truly neutral content from content with implicit polarity.

-P.N: Results could be changed after the last trainings/tests, in this case please see the `model_results.csv` file.
+P.N: Results could be changed after the last trainings/tests, in this case please read the `model_results.csv` file.

 ## Use cases: